ui-schema/ui-schema/packages/docs/src/content/docs/core-utils.md

         type={'text'}
         value={bounceVal.value || ''}
         onBlur={() => {
-            // triggers a direct run, with comparision to the latest known-value,
+            // triggers a direct run, with comparison to the latest known-value,
             // executes `setter` only when `bounceVal.value` is not `value` bubbleBounce(value)
         }}